ozma-io/ozma/README.md

 - **Set Keycloak Admin Password**: Assign a strong password to `KEYCLOAK_ADMIN_PASSWORD`.
 - **Update Domain/IP Address**: Replace `example.com` with your domain or server IP in `CADDY_ADDRESS` and `EXTERNAL_ORIGIN`.
 - **Define Admin Email:** Set `ADMIN_EMAIL` to your administrator's email address.
+> [!NOTE]

-***Note**: Ensure that the `EXTERNAL_ORIGIN` matches the address you will use to access the application.
+> Ensure that the `EXTERNAL_ORIGIN` matches the address you will use to access the application.
 This setting is applied only during the initial setup.
-If you change it later, you will need to recreate the containers (see below).*
+If you change it later, you will need to recreate the containers (see below).

 #### 6. Running the Application
 Start the application in production mode: